UriCW/vimport/writeup.md

 I will expose a bunch of endpoints,

 /health will do nothing accept return a 200 response, this is a good practice.
-I may add some actual appliction status information in it but i think it's not necessary as this is mostly to demonstrate that I know I should.
+I may add some actual application status information in it but i think it's not necessary as this is mostly to demonstrate that I know I should.

 /import will accept a POST request which takes in a JSON payload containing a "target" key specifying the location of the CSV